Apelon-VA/va-isaac-docs/README.md

 Eclipse [M2E](http://eclipse.org/m2e/) supports most aspects of our maven configuration files.
 Upon initial import, a number of errors will occur.

+###Importing Projects
+The default integration of Git into eclipse does not clone into the workspace folder.
+It is easier to work with the projects if you change this.

+In Window -> Preferences -> Team -> Git -> Default repository folder: - change that to your workspace location or **${workspace_loc}**

+Then:

+- Clone the projects you want to work on with Git - do not import into the workspace yet.
+- Import -> Maven -> Existing Maven Projects
+  - Select the project that you checked out
+  - It is also useful to "Add projet(s) to working set" at the time that you do the import

+In the package explorer, you can then choose "Top Level Elements" from the 'Triangle' drop down menu, and change it to "Working Sets".
+This will give you a much better hierarchial view of the maven project structures.

+###M2E Lifecycle issues
 You should install any M2E plugins that are available to handle lifecycle configurations, so that things such as JaxB code generation work correctly.